Office of Special Populations

-If you have any questions about requesting assistance, please feel free to stop by, email, or call.
-All inquiries will be dealt with in a confidential manner.
+If you have any questions about requesting assistance, please feel free to stop by, email, or call the Office of Special Populations.
+All inquiries will be handled in a confidential manner.

-Wiregrass Georgia Technical College is committed to assisting students with documented specific learning disabilities, attention deficit hyperactivity disorder, visual, hearing, mobility, psychiatric, and other health impairments.
+Wiregrass Georgia Technical College is committed to assisting students with documented specific learning disabilities, Attention Deficit Hyperactivity Disorder (ADHD), visual, hearing, mobility, psychiatric, and other health impairments.
 Students who have such impairments, as defined by the Americans with Disability Act, which substantially limit one or more major life activities, may be eligible for services.
 For more information visit: http://www.ada.gov/pubs/adastatute08.htm#12102.

 The Rehabilitation Act of 1973, Section 504/The Americans with Disabilities Act of 1990

 The Rehabilitation Act of 1973, Section 504, provides the foundation for equal access for students with disabilities.
 Under this law, qualified individuals with disabilities are defined as persons with a physical or mental impairment that substantially limits one or more major life activities.
 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
 The Americans with Disabilities Act of 1990 furthers civil rights of persons with disabilities by mandating equal education opportunity.
 Wiregrass Georgia Technical College complies with these laws to serve students with disabilities.